Detailing Pro 101

 One crucial component of being a successful auto detail business is professionalism.
-When you make a commitment to becoming a professional auto detailing business, you are making a commitment to delighting your customers.
+When you make a commitment to becoming an auto detailing professional, you are making a commitment to delighting your customers.
+This article shares 5 tips to help you become a detailing pro.

 Did you know that it’s five times more expensive to acquire a new customer than it is to retain an existing customer?
 If you can figure out how to retain your customer base while also growing that customer base, you will save yourself a lot of time and you’ll be making a lot more money.
 With detailing in particular, it’s especially important to be thinking about customer happiness, because most people plan to bring in their cars for a detail every 4-6 months.

-Here are five things you can do to be a professional auto detailing business that wins over customers and keeps them coming back:
+Here are five things you can do to be a detailing pro that wins over customers and keeps them coming back:

 1. Ditch Paper and Go Digital